shyamprajapati789/cJSON/README.md

 # ``cJSON``
 ## Simple and lightweight JSON and List parser in C++.

-cJSON is simple and lightweight JSON and Python stype List parser.
+cJSON is simple and lightweight JSON and Python style List parser.
 Given a JSON compliant String (std::string), the code returns a C++ Map (std::map) object.
 No extra libraries required.
 Just copy and paste cjson.cpp in your repo/code directory, include the file in your code and call the function onEvaluate(yourString).

 ## Features